aws-samples/aws-multi-region-bc-dr-workshop/lab-3-mr-prep/README.md

 Feel free to move the widgets around the dashboard to suit your style following the instructions in the [Cloudwatch documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/move_resize_graph_dashboard.html).
 You can drag widgets around and move them into position wherever you like.
 You can also add a text widget to show a title, include links to a knowledgebase wiki or internal tooling.
 Get creative!

-## Important - Save your Cloudwatch Dashboard!
+## Important - Save your CloudWatch Dashboard!

 </details>